ee538/final-project-StefanChen12/REPORT_1.md

   return results;
 }

-1.Structure
-- Get the information inside the Node.

-2.Time complexity.
+Time complexity.
-- O(1)
+- O(n)

-3.Time spent
+Time spent
 - 3 ms

-Lessons learned.
+Discussion, conclusion, and lessons learned.
 - Need to use id to get the Node.
 Couldn't use Name because Name didn't point to Naode.

 ## 3